By Bruce Barbour - Modified April & October 2021, January

 However one of the functions of the Senate is to establish

-committees to conduct hearings to examine the government's
+committees to conduct hearings to examine the government's budget

-review work, holding the Government administration and the public
+holding the Government administration and the public

 service/servants to account.
 The Senate committee process is

 worthwhile and needs to continue into the future under the same or

 These are the issues in outline.
-However the idea of a
+However the idea of a house of

-worthwhile as a brake on the possible excesses of Government.
+brake on the possible excesses of Government.
 It is just a matter

 of how this is achieved.

 is another matter.